By Kevin RR Williams

 Sometimes scalp itch goes beyond typical dandruff.
 There may be burning and severe flaking that is not relieved by over-the-counter (OTC) medicated shampoos.
-If you have gone through bottles of Head & Shoulders, T-Gel, Selsun Blue, Denorex and Nizoral and still can’t find relief beyond a day or two, you may decide to contact your dermatologist.
+If you have gone through bottles of Head & Shoulders, T-Gel, Selsun Blue, Denorex or Nizoral and still can’t find relief beyond a day or two, contact your dermatologist.
 Some powerful remedies lurk behind a doctor’s prescription pad.

-Historically, inflammation may have been combatted with cortisone.
+Historically, cortisone has been the remedy for inflammation.
 Adverse affects associated with topical corticosteroids (i.e. liver damage) have shifted focus to:

 - Anti-fungal remedies: zinc pyrithione, selenium sulfide, propylene glycol, lithium succinate